PolymerGuy/MaterialModel/README.md

-# MaterialModel
+# Material Model
-Linear Drucker prager with linear isotropic work hardening and additive viscoplasticity.
+Constitutive model based on a linear Drucker Prager yield surface with linear isotropic work hardening and additive viscoplasticity.